-The first photo on the right features a pencil drawing representation of a pirate ship.
-The next step was to use the drawing to support the creation of a three-dimensional pirate ship using open ended materials, seen in the second photo.
+The photos on the right feature a pencil drawing representation of a pirate ship.
+The next step was to use the drawing to support the creation of a three-dimensional pirate ship using open ended materials.

 Educators give value to these learning experiences by: